 There has been a very slow adoption of renewables from solar, wind etc. but these technologies have only relatively recently become more developed and hence more affordable.

 Heat pumps are not a true renewable as they require an energy input, this seldom comes from a truly renewable source since heat pumps are usually powered by a mains electricity supply.
 However, the total heat energy output is several times that of the power input, so a large proportion of the available heat is derived from the renewable source outside.
-Even when the inefficiencies of power stations are considered, the overall picture can be advantageous.
+Even when the inefficiencies of power stations are considered, the overall picture can be advantageous, and it gets better as the years pass.
 Therefore they are often referred to as renewable and have become a major player in the quest to reduce CO2 emissions.

 I do not assume here that if you sign up for a renewable electricity supply, that you are carbon-neutral.
 It would be impossible for us all to do this, so while you might have ‘green’ electricity, you are relying on your neighbours being signed up to a normal tariff.
 That said, it must surely be worth using a ‘green’ tariff if possible. e.g. Ecotricity or GoodEnergy